juyfchn/AutoRclone/Readme.md

 Otherwise, add service accounts directly into Team Drive.
 > Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save the `credentials.json` into project root path if you have not done it in **Step 2**.
-> - Add service accounts into your source Team Drive:
+> - Add service accounts into your source Team Drive(if you have the permission, or else see the step 5:for teamdrive to teamdrive):
 `python3 add_to_team_drive.py -d SharedTeamDriveSrcID`
 > - Add service accounts into your destination Team Drive:
 `python3 add_to_team_drive.py -d SharedTeamDriveDstID`